gonzedge/rambling-trie/README.md

 trie.include? 'word'
 ```

-If you wish to find if part of a word exists in the trie instance, you should call `partial_word?`:
+If you wish to find if part of a word exists in the trie instance, you should call `partial_word?` or `match?`:

 ``` ruby
 trie.partial_word? 'partial_word'
 trie.match? 'partial_word'
 ```

-To get all the words that start with a particular string, you can use `scan`:
+To get all the words that start with a particular string, you can use `scan` or `words`:

 ``` ruby
 trie.scan 'hi' # => ['hi', 'high', 'highlight', ...]